mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - These steps should be applied to training, dev, and testing sets (but using mean and variance of the train set).
 - Why normalize?
   - If we don't normalize the inputs our cost function will be deep and its shape will be inconsistent (elongated) then optimizing it will take a long time.
   - But if we normalize it the opposite will occur.
-The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and the optimizing will be easier (faster).
+The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and we can use a larger learning rate alpha - the optimization will be faster.

 ### Vanishing / Exploding gradients